National Theatre (Washington, D.C.)

-The National Theatre is located in Downtown Washington, D.C., and functions as a venue for live stage productions with seating for 1,676.

-Despite its name, it is not a governmentally funded national theatre, but operated by a private, non-profit organization.
+National Theatre is a public theatre in downtown Washington, D.C., just east of the White House.
+The theatre functions as a venue for live stage productions and has a seating capacity of 1,676.
+Despite its name, it is not a government-funded national theatre, and instead operates as a private, non-profit organization.

+Founded in 1835, National Theatre is the second-oldest continuously operating theater company in the United States after Walnut Street Theatre in Philadelphia, which was founded in 1808.
+The original theatre was destroyed by fire in 1873.
+It was quickly rebuilt, but this second structure was destroyed in a second fire in 1885.
+A third structure opened as the New National Theatre in 1885 and operated under this name into the 1920s.
+In 1922 a major renovation and expansion was undertaken of that theatre which remains the current theatre.

 History

+19th century

-The National Theatre was founded on December 7, 1835, by William Wilson Corcoran and other prominent citizens who wanted the national capital to have a first-rate theatre.
+National Theatre was founded on December 7, 1835, by William Wilson Corcoran and other prominent citizens who wanted the national capital to have a first-rate theatre.
 The theatre's initial production was Man of the World.
+It was purchased in 1844 by Benjamin Ogle Tayloe of the B.O.
+Tayloe House for $13,950.

 The theatre has been in almost continuous operation since, at the same Pennsylvania Avenue location a few blocks from the White House.
-Its name was changed at times to "Grover's National Theatre," and "Grover's Theatre," as management changed.
-Famed actor Joseph Jefferson managed the theatre at one time.
-The structure has been rebuilt several times, including partial reconstructions after five fires in the 19th century.
-The current building, at 1321 Pennsylvania Avenue NW, was constructed in 1923, opening in September of that year.
+Its name was changed at times to "Grover's National Theatre," and "Grover's Theatre" when it was managed by Leonard Grover.
+Actor Joseph Jefferson managed the theatre at one time.